 Following the recent outbreak of violence, thousands of people are fleeing violence in northern areas of Myanmar’s Rakhine State and are crossing into Bangladesh.
-The total number of people that have arrived since 25 August 2017 have now reached 420,000 people.
-Over 60% of arrivals are women and children adding to the significant number of displaced from the long-standing crisis.
+The total number of people that have arrived since 25 August 2017 has now reached 420,000 people.
+Over 60% of arrivals are women and children, adding to the significant number of displaced from the long-standing crisis.

-The Red Cross are currently on the ground providing essential life-saving aid and are responding to the immediate needs of those displaced with focus on food, shelter, water and sanitation, health, restoring family links and protection..
-So far, Red Crescent teams in Bangladesh, have provided purified water to 35,000 people, along with thousands of jerry cans.
+The Red Cross is currently on the ground providing essential life-saving aid and is responding to the immediate needs of those displaced with focus on food, shelter, water and sanitation, health, restoring family links and protection.
+So far, Red Crescent teams in Bangladesh have provided purified water to 35,000 people, along with thousands of jerry cans.
 They have also distributed food to about 24,000 people.

 Thousands of people are still stuck in the border areas between the two countries.
 An overwhelming majority of arrivals are staying in open air or in temporary sheds erected from poor and fragile materials.
 Pre-existing camps and new spontaneous settlements are overcrowded.

-The Red Cross Red Crescent movement remains extremely concerned about the number of people displaced from Rakhine and is calling for a cessation of the violence and immediate access to those most vulnerable.
+The Red Cross Red Crescent movement remains extremely concerned about the number of people displaced from Rakhine and is calling for a cessation of violence and immediate access to the most vulnerable.
 We also advocate to allow other humanitarian organisations to gain access to Rakhine state.

-In response to this humanitarian crisis – the Red Cross Red Crescent Movement are appealing for funds that will respond to the most urgent needs of hundreds of thousands of people.
+In response to this humanitarian crisis – the Red Cross Red Crescent Movement is appealing for funds which will facilitate a response to the most urgent needs of hundreds of thousands of people.

 Your gift will save lives.
 Your donation will provide aid and help us respond to the immediate needs.